History of timpani: Pfundt/Hoffmann drums

 These drums came about as a result of several modifications that were made to the Einbigler drums.
 The changes were suggested by timpani virtuoso of the time Ernst Gotthold Pfundt, as well as Carl Hoffmann and Friedrich Hentschel.
 The changes they made to the drum included a much larger fork-shaped support for the kettle which was attached the very rim of the kettle as well using heavier iron for the assembly of the drum to provide much more support.
 These drums also replaced the previously thin spider with a solid disk that was attached to the rocker arm under the drum by a very strong vertical axle.
 This stronger base and spider allowed for fine tunings to be done with much more ease.
 Timpani scholar Edmund Bowles summarizes the changes by saying, "Their contribution was a single, threaded crank acting upon a threaded lever that controlled the armature to which the tuning rods were attached.
-More significant was the fact that this simple device multiplied the force transmitted to the base plate by the tuning crank, making for a far more efficient and powerful mechanism."
+More significant was that this simple device multiplied the force transmitted to the base plate by the tuning crank, making for a far more efficient and powerful mechanism."
 These drums were also very highly regarded, as they received honorable mentions at both the Vienna World Fair in 1873 and the Dresden Trade Show in 1875.